Canada & America Working Holiday Visa Comparison

 Canadian Weather: the "Great White Lie"

 Canada's icy reputation has thawed since the arrival of the internet, and travellers have begun to see what they're missing - as cold as Canadian winters can be, the summer months are downright tropical.
+So if you're looking at securing a working holiday visa in Canada, be prepared for the sun!

 With up to 40 degree weather in the summer, you can forget the parka.
 But don't forget the sunscreen.